jconorgrogan/Informational-Constructivism/01_Core_Axioms_and_Operators/IC_Delta_Factorisation.md

 | self ◦ self ◦ proj | collapse then swap | swap then collapse | self proj |
 | proj ◦ self ◦ gen | swap then lift | lift then swap | gen proj self |

-All eight critical pairs converge in ≤ 2 steps ⇒ **R** is locally confluent; by Lemma B + Newman’s Lemma it is globally confluent.
+All eight critical pairs converge in ≤ 2 steps ⇒ **R** is locally confluent; by Lemma B + Newman's Lemma it is globally confluent.

 ### 2.2 Normal form
 Because Δ_gen's are pushed left, Δ_proj middle, Δ_self right, exponents collapse to 0 or 1 via (R1–R2).
 Unique normal form: